ali-cheshomi/QuickNoteAC/README.md

 %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup
 ```

-### ➕ Add QuickNote to Startup
+### ➕ Add QuickNoteAC to Startup

-To launch QuickNote automatically when you sign in to Windows:
+To launch QuickNoteAC automatically when you sign in to Windows:

-1. Locate `QuickNote.exe`.
+1. Locate `QuickNoteAC.exe`.
 2. Right-click it and select **Create shortcut**.
 3. Copy or move the created shortcut to the Startup folder.
-4. Restart Windows or sign out and sign back in to verify that QuickNote starts automatically.
+4. Restart Windows or sign out and sign back in to verify that QuickNoteAC starts automatically.

 > **Note:** Adding QuickNote to Startup is completely optional.
 You can continue to launch the application manually if preferred.